Stefan20162016/tracing/tracing-2_1.md

 As explained in the LWN article ["Secrets of the Ftrace function tracer"](#ftracesecrets) using a command like `grep sched available_filter_functions > set_ftrace_filter` which adds hundreds of filter to the `set_ftrace_filter` file will result in millions of string comparisons and might take a second or two.

-Now the output of a single `ls` is more reasonable: 8 stack traces, 89 lines with header:
+Now the output of a single `ls`, filtered on futex_* calls, is more reasonable: 8 stack traces, 89 lines with header:
 ```bash
 # tracer: function
 #